-No officer of Customs, nor person employed in the collection or management of or accounting for the revenue of Customs, or any part thereof, nor any other person acting under him, shall, during the time of his acting as such officer, or of his being so employed as aforesaid, be compelled to serve in any other public office or employment or to serve on any jury or inquest, any law, usage, or Custom to the contrary notwithstanding.
+Officers of customs 5.
+No officer of customs, nor person employed in the collection or not liable to serve management of or accounting for the revenue of customs, or any part in other local thereof, nor any other person acting under him, shall, during the time of offices. his acting as such officer, or of his being so employed as aforesaid, be compelled to serve in any other public office or employment or to serve on any jury or inquest, any law, usage, or custom to the contrary notwithstanding.